 Significance of Workers’ Compensation Claim

 Now there is a cash value associated with every Workers’ Compensation Claim.
-This is the value that the injured worker will get.
+This is the value that the injured workman will get.
 As an employer, one would want to pay as little as possible.

 How to reduce the cash value of Workers’ Compensation Claims?